59th Medical Operations Group changes command

 |0

-This work, 59th Medical Operations Group changes command [Image 5 of 5], by TSgt Tory Patterson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 59th Medical Operations Group changes command, by TSgt Tory Patterson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT